semgrep/semgrep-docs/docs/semgrep-code/semgrep-pro-engine-intro.md

 By default, if a scan uses more than **5 GB** of memory during cross-file pre-processing, the scan uses single-function analysis to ensure lower memory consumption.
 Similarly, if a cross-file scan doesn't complete after 3 hours, the analysis times out and Semgrep re-scans the repository using single-function analysis.
 Typically, this happens because the repository is very large.

 If 1-2 repositories cause CI scan issues and scanning these repositories with interfile analysis is not critical, modify your configuration file to use `semgrep ci --oss-only`.
-This overrides the Semgrep Cloud Platform setting for these repositories, and always runs these scans with single-function analysis.
+This overrides the Semgrep AppSec Platform setting for these repositories, and always runs these scans with single-function analysis.

 If many repositories cause scan issues, or you have critical repositories you are unable to scan with Semgrep's interfile analysis:
 1. Disable the <i class="fa-solid fa-toggle-large-on"></i> **Cross-file analysis** toggle in the **[Settings](https://semgrep.dev/orgs/-/settings)** page of your organization.